zama-ai/tfhe-rs/tfhe/docs/getting_started/benchmarks.md

 | PARAM\_MESSAGE\_4\_CARRY\_4 | 852.5 ms       | 839.7 ms            | 828.1 ms                           |

-## tfhe-rs::integer.
+## Integer
-This measures the execution time for some operations sets of integer.
+This measures the execution time for some operation sets of tfhe-rs::integer.

-All the timings are related to parallelized Radix-based integers operations, where each block is encrypted using PARAM\_MESSAGE\_2\_CARRY\_2.
+All timings are related to parallelized Radix-based integer operations, where each block is encrypted using PARAM\_MESSAGE\_2\_CARRY\_2.
 To ensure predictable timings, the operation flavor is the `default` one: a carry propagation is computed after each operation.
-Operation cost could be reduced by using `unchecked`, `checked` or `smart`.
+Operation cost could be reduced by using `unchecked`, `checked`, or `smart`.

 | Plaintext size     |  add           | mul                 | greater\_than (gt)   |  min         |
 | -------------------| -------------- | ------------------- | ---------            | -------      |